wp-plugins/simple-history/readme.txt

 = 1.0.4 =
 - You may want to clear the history database after this update because the items in the log will have mixed translate/untranslated status and it may look/work a bit strange.
+- Added: Option to clear the database of log items.
-- No longer stored translated history items in the log.
+- Changed: No longer stored translated history items in the log.
 This makes the history work even if/when you switch langauge of WordPress.
 - Fixed: if for example a post was editied several times and during these edits it changed name, it would end up at different occasions.
 Now it's correctly stored as one event with several occasions.
 - Some more items are translateable